Kit Harington on Why He Loves Harry Potter and Hates the Term ‘Man-Bun’

-Fresh off a jam-packed season spent battling white walkers and bedding Dragon Queens, Kit Harington has yet another leading role under his belt: as the new face of Dolce & Gabbana’s cologne the One.
+Fresh off a jam-packed season spent battling white walkers and bedding Dragon Queens, Kit Harington has yet another leading role under his belt: as the new face of Dolce & Gabbana’s cologne the One (alongside Emilia Clarke).
 We called up Harington in London to chat about shooting the campaign in Naples, his favorite fragrance memories, and the grooming regimen for his famous mane.

 While we were told to steer clear of questions about anything Game of Thrones–related, we did get a chance to ask him what Jon Snow smells like (it’s pretty much exactly what you would imagine) and to hear about the other fantasy series he would love to star in (let’s just say, you might see Harington trade in his Valyrian steel sword for a phoenix feather-wand in the near future).